geospaitial-lab/aviary/docs/how_to_guides/api/how_to_implement_your_own_component.md

 <span class="aviary-skill-level">Skill level: Intermediate</span>

 !!! abstract "TL;DR"
-    Custom components just need to implement their respective protocol.
+    Custom components just need to implement their respective protocol.<br>
     Optionally, a config class and a `from_config` class method can be implemented to create an instance from a configuration.